jameschrisa/WebAnalyzeScraper/README.md

 - Some websites may block or rate-limit scraping attempts.
 Always ensure you have permission to scrape a website before doing so.
 - The script currently only scrapes the initial URL provided and does not follow links to other pages on the site.
 - The current version is optimized for macOS.
 Some modifications may be needed for use on other operating systems.
+- Extremely large websites may take a significant amount of time to scrape and reconstruct.

 ## Contributing